-The academic adviser is the student’s primary contact regarding academic status and program progression.
-The academic adviser provides continuity in the program and helps students overcome impediments inherent in a distance-learning environment.
-Many academic advisers are also instructors for the preclinical curriculum including the e-ITM module, e-Foundation Sciences blocks, and the system-based modules.
-Thus, advisers are familiar with the OUM curriculum and licensure requirements in their country.
+The academic advisor is the student’s primary contact regarding academic status and program progression.
+The academic advisor provides continuity in the program and helps students overcome impediments inherent in a distance-learning environment.
+Many academic advisors are also instructors for the pre-clinical curriculum including the e-ITM module, e-Foundation Sciences blocks, and the system-based modules.
+Thus, advisors are familiar with the OUM curriculum and licensure requirements in their country.

 Structured Study Protocol